quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part44_5.3_Matrices.md

 ---

 #### Transforming Coordinate Systems versus Vectors
-Background context: The matrix \(MC.P\) transforms points and directions from child space into parent space.
+Background context: The matrix $MC.P$ transforms points and directions from child space into parent space.
 Its fourth row contains the translation of the child coordinate axes relative to world-space axes.
 This can be visualized as transforming the parent coordinate axes into the child axes.

-:p How does a transformation matrix like \(MC.P\) affect both points and coordinate axes?
+:p How does a transformation matrix like $MC.P$ affect both points and coordinate axes?
 ??x
-A transformation matrix like \(MC.P\), which transforms vectors from child space to parent space, also reverses this action when dealing with coordinate axes.
+A transformation matrix like $MC.P$, which transforms vectors from child space to parent space, also reverses this action when dealing with coordinate axes.
 For instance, moving a point 20 units to the right with fixed axes is equivalent to moving the axes 20 units to the left while keeping the point fixed.
 This concept is illustrated in Figure 5.22.

 ```java
 public class CoordinateTransform {